SearchMahmudul/obsidian-todo-txt/README.md

 - Use contexts for energy levels: `@high-energy`, `@low-energy`
 - Combine filters: Search while in a project view to find specific tasks
 - Sort by due date to prioritize urgent tasks, or by project to batch similar work
+- Organize your sidebar by dragging projects to match your workflow priorities

 ## 🤝 Contributing